 This may encourage more entrepreneurs to incorporate their business as an S-Corp to take advantage of the reduction, Thorson says.

 There also could be an influx in prospective business owners taking that next step to start their own business if the tax bracket for business owners reduces to 20 percent from 35 percent.

 In addition, business owners who file their business income as part of their personal income may want to consider making large purchases in 2017.
 Part of Trump’s proposal doubles the standard deduction for personal taxpayers, which may mean business owners no longer see a benefit in deducting individual business expenses.

 One of the initial Trump tax plans proposed eliminating the mortgage interest deduction.
 While that appears to be staying as of now, the part of the proposal that doubles the standard deduction could make taxpayers less likely to itemize their returns and claim the mortgage deduction.
 This could make home buying less attractive and weaken the housing market, real estate experts say.

-“Home ownership does matter,” says Anita Nemmers of Urbandale, a Realtor with Iowa Realty.
+“Home ownership does matter,” says Anita Nemmers a Realtor with Iowa Realty, headquartered in West Des Moines.
 “We should really promote home ownership in America.”

 Changes to the tax law that affect mortgage deductions could cause some slack in home ownership versus renting, she says.